riczahn/parallel-computing/cuda/README.md

 # Finite difference approximation of the 2D shallow water equations using CUDA
-In this assignment you will work on an implementation of the Finite Difference Method (FDM) for solving the 2D shallow water equations using the CUDA API for NVIDIA GPUs.
-Information on parallelization with CUDA is described in the lecture slides.
+In this assignment a serial implementation of the Finite Difference Method (FDM) for solving the 1D shallow water equations was taken and transformed into a distributed version using the CUDA API for NVIDIA GPUs.

 ## Run
 ### Setup